Get

 Are These Dogs Good for Families?

 The Jindo Spitz mix can be an excellent family companion.
 They generally latch onto one human in the family, but that’s not to say they won’t be affectionate and sociable with other family members.
-Families with kids will need to be cautious because of this breed’s high energy and high prey drive, but as long as the dog and kids are brought up together, and the kids are educated on how to manage and treat dogs, they can grow up to be best of friends.
+Families with kids will need to be cautious because of this breed’s high energy and high prey drive, but as long as the dog and children are brought up together and the kids are educated on how to manage and treat dogs, they can grow up to be best of friends.

 They are also fantastic guard dogs but can be wary of strangers, so early training and socialization are essential.
 The Jindo Spitz is often more suited to a single owner who has time for training.